Enola Holmes (film series)

-Enola Holmes is an American mystery film franchise created by Harry Bradbeer and Philip Barantini that has been produced by PCMA Productions and Legendary Pictures in association with Netflix since 2020.
-The films in the franchise include Enola Holmes, Enola Holmes 2 and Enola Holmes 3.
+Enola Holmes is an American mystery film series created by Harry Bradbeer and Philip Barantini that has been produced by PCMA Productions and Legendary Pictures in association with Netflix since 2020.
+The films, based on The Enola Holmes Mysteries novels by Nancy Springer, include Enola Holmes, Enola Holmes 2 and Enola Holmes 3.

-The first two films are directed by Harry Bradbeer and the third film is directed by Philip Barantini all films are screenplayed by Jack Thorne and Millie Bobby Brown, the main protagonist appeared in all films.
+The first two films are directed by Harry Bradbeer and the third film is directed by Philip Barantini.
+All films are screenplayed by Jack Thorne and star Millie Bobby Brown as Enola Holmes.